CI-WATER/gsshapy/GSSHAPY/docs/tutorial/query.rst

     >>> session.commit()
     >>> print englishCard.id
     40

+GsshaPy is powered by SQLAlchemy.
+What has been demonstrated here is only a small sample of the powerful SQLAlchemy query language.
+For an overview of the SQLAlchemy_ SQL expression language see the following tutorials: `Object Relational Tutorial`_ and `SQL Expression Language`_.

 In the next tutorial, you will write the project file back out file to see the changes that you have made.